As a business coach, one of the questions I'm asked most often is:

 What type of person do you want to help with your offer?

-Your ideal business will be one that’s centered around your customers’ needs and preferences, so it’s important to know exactly who they will be and that they are a group of people you enjoy hanging out with and helping.
+Your business must be centered around your customers' needs and preferences, so it's important to know exactly who they will be and that they are a group of people you enjoy hanging out with.

 How much money do you need to make?